Indeshwar/Student_Registration/README.md

 #Student Registration # Group Project

-Spring boot project, get the information of the students based on their Id number.
+Spring boot project, get the information of the students based on their ID number.